Did things change after you became pregnant?

-There are a number of reasons why you may get depressed.
+There are many reasons why you may get depressed.
 As a woman, your body undergoes many hormonal changes during and after pregnancy.
 When a woman is pregnant, her body produces the female hormones estrogen and progesterone in much greater amounts.
 But in the first 24 hours after childbirth, these hormone levels drop rapidly back down to their non‐pregnant levels.
 These hormone changes may lead to depression in a similar way that menstrual hormone changes can trigger similar symptoms during and after your period.

 In some women, another possible cause of these symptoms following pregnancy is a drop in thyroid hormones, which are produced by the thyroid gland (located in the neck).
 These hormones help regulate the way your body uses energy.
 Low thyroid levels can cause depressed or irritated moods, problems with sleep and concentration, and weight gain.

-Combine these changes in your body with the dramatic changes in your life—the normal feelings of being overwhelmed with new responsibilities, pressures to be a "great" mom, a sense of loss regarding the life you had before—and you have a recipe for the baby blues, perinatal/postpartum depression, or rarely postpartum psychosis.
+Combine these changes in your body with the dramatic changes in your life—the normal feelings of being overwhelmed with new responsibilities, pressures to be a "great" mom, a sense of loss regarding the life you had before—and you can be at risk for the baby blues, perinatal/postpartum depression, or rarely postpartum psychosis.

 Some women are more at risk for depression during and after pregnancy:

-- A personal history of depression or another mental illness is the largest overall risk factor
+A mother's personal history of depression or another mental illness is the largest overall risk factor

 Types of Depression During & After Pregnancy

-Depression during and after pregnancy is typically divided into three categories: (1) the baby blues (2) perinatal depression (encompassing prenatal and postpartum depression) and (3) postpartum psychosis.
-These disorders exist along a continuum, where the baby blues is the mildest and postpartum psychosis the most severe.
+Depression during and after pregnancy is typically divided into the following categories: (1) the baby blues (2) perinatal depression (encompassing prenatal and postpartum depression) and (3) postpartum psychosis.
 In all cases, help is available.

 The Baby Blues

 Many women have the baby blues in the days after childbirth.
 In fact, it is estimated that 50% to 80% of all mothers experience "postpartum blues" after birth.
-For most women, the baby blues is temporary—it's usually gone within a few days or a week after childbirth.
+For most women, the baby blues is temporary—it's usually gone within a few days and lasting up to 2 weeks after childbirth.